-Youth Action Council for grades 9-12
+Youth Action Council for grades 8-12

-Youth and Family Services has grown and changed over time, accommodating changes in the community and its needs.
-When reviewing our statistics for this year, it is easy to see that the need for counseling services and social services support has grown and, in some areas, more than doubled.
+Youth and Family Services has grown over time, adapting to changes in the community and its' needs.
+The need for counseling and social services support has remained consistent over the last 5 years, and in particular areas, has doubled.
 How and where YFS offers services is inherently flexible to accommodate the competing demands experienced by our student body and adult population.
 Responding to feedback from several "Community Needs" surveys, groups/services have been developed and offered for support around parenting, relationship building, anger management/conflict resolution, and substance abuse prevention and education.
 In response to the increased need for supportive services, YFS has diligently developed counseling practices for a broad range of therapeutic services as well as continuing to work to increase access to services and connect families with other therapeutic resources.
 Working collaboratively with the Old Saybrook Public Schools enables earlier detection and intervention for behavioral health issues with students.
-YFS is able to offer support to the entire family system, whether through parenting resources or by offering scholarship opportunities for students/youth to become involved in our "Positive Youth Development" programming.
+YFS is able to offer support to the entire family system, whether through parenting resources, family therapy, or by offering scholarship opportunities for students/youth to become involved in our "Positive Youth Development" programming.

 An area of continuing development is the Intern Training Program.
 YFS has Master's degree-level interns across disciplines of clinical mental health counseling, social work, and marriage and family therapy.
 The interns offer additional support for our Positive Youth Development coordinators, thereby allowing us to offer extended programs that are able to accommodate more students.
-YFS has agreed to provide training and supervision for students this past year from CCSU, UCONN, St. Josephs, SCSU, and Seton Hall.
+YFS has agreed to provide training and supervision for students this past year from CCSU, UCONN, St. Josephs, and SCSU.
 Their involvement allows YFS to provide more comprehensive coverage for in-school collaboration, and allows the agency to offer more varied services to individuals and families.
 The intern program adds a benefit to YFS at no cost to the taxpayer, and our connection to these schools offers our staff some additional training experiences at no cost.

 Volunteerism and community involvement continues to increase steadily as we invite and encourage people from varying sectors of the community to become involved in our programs.
 From instructors for OSMS after-school clubs, to students who want to mentor younger students, or business partners who help sponsor and "man the tables" at some of our many community functions, i.e., The Hidden Treasures Community Variety Show and Family Day, we would like to thank all who have contributed to our efforts over the past years.
+The Rotary Club, OS/W Exchange Club, the Public Health Nursing Board, the Masonic Lodge and the Estuary Council of Senior Citizens are some of our consistent civic organization partners.

 The focus of our youth programming has been the intentional building of "assets", qualities and characteristics that have been determined through research to support positive growth and development of youth.
-It has been evidenced that youth with a higher percentage of developed "assets" are also less likely to be involved in high-risk behaviors.
 Some of these "assets" are: community values youth, positive peer influences, social competence, and adult role models.
 The language and philosophy of the Healthy Community Healthy Youth initiative, centered on the 40 Asset Developmental Model, is woven through everything YFS is involved in.
 We continue to seek opportunities within the community to develop meaningful roles for our youth, such as interning in businesses or serving on town boards and commissions.
-To learn more about the 40 Asset Model, visit www.search-institute.org.
+To learn more about the 40 Asset Model, visit www.searchinstitute.org.
 We have implemented the Youth Action Council with students to provide opportunities for skill development in areas of leadership, community service, and mentoring relationships.